 Students' progress is assessed to guide their further learning.
 They are assessed in four skills; listening, speaking, reading and writing.
 This is done informally in class, by peer assessment and by formal assessment tasks.
-By the end of the year, we would expect that most students to have successfully completed the first step of the MFL Assessment Ladder (See following page)
+By the end of the year, we would expect that most students to be able to communicate basic information about themselves and give opinions.